vectordotdev/vector/rfcs/2020-09-22-4063-tracing_rfc_building_blocks.md

-# RFC #4063 - Tracing: building blocks.
+# RFC #4063 - Tracing: building blocks

 This RFC covers the introduction of traces to Vector using the [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-specification) as a base for that introduction.